joelwebb/delfi/README.md

 Swaggeer will provide example curl commands to test the API.

 You can integrate with a client that supports swagger/OpenAPI schemas by using the swagger docs in `/static/swagger.json`.

+## Seeding the db
+To seed the DB, visit http://localhost:8000/seed --- this will load some sample static files from csv to pre-populate the database with dummy data.
+Then your api calls should work.

 # Trie comparison
 After looking through github, there are about 15 python packages by google and other research teams for generating tries with different optimization techniques.